SQunoholixBrandAssociation/SBA-Deterministic-LAB/README.md

 **Experimental systems.
 Modular infrastructure.
 Autonomous mechanics.**

-SBA Digital LAB is the research and engineering environment of
+SBA Deterministic LAB is the research and engineering environment of
 **SQUNOHOLIX BRAND ASSOCIATION** — a place where architectural concepts
 are designed, broken, rebuilt, and tested before becoming production systems.